Backbeats (Lost in Translation) Lost in Translation (2003)

 9. [24m] Bob and Charlotte sit at opposite ends of the New York Bar, parallel insomniacs, and exchange a small toast across the room.
 (Resistance / Debate)

-A young woman is delivered to Bob's room as a corporate courtesy; she demands he rip her stockings in increasingly exasperated English, and the scene plays as a long awkward sketch about translation collapse.
-Bob extricates himself without participating.
-The set piece extends the film's argument that the prescribed forms of pleasure or escape on offer here are uniformly off the mark.
+A young woman is delivered to Bob's room as a corporate courtesy; she demands he "lip" her stockings in increasingly exasperated English ("Lip my stockings"), and the scene plays as a long awkward sketch about translation collapse.3 Bob extricates himself without participating.
+NOTE: in viewing order this scene actually plays at ~17m, before the photo shoot (b8) and the lobby Yale exchange (b10).
+The numbered sequence in this Backbeats file places it later than it appears on screen — flagged for restructuring.

 12. [34m] Bob sits at the bar in a yukata after the spa and drinks alone while Charlotte's table watches him.